InformaticsMatters/squonk/openshift/templates/README.md

 to Keycloak.
 A ConfigMap named `squonk-sso-config` is created in the `squonk` project containing the `keycloak.json` and `context.xml` files that will be needed to connect the Squonk notebook (portal application) to Keyclaok for SSO.

+Once running you will need to add roles and user to the Keycloak realm.
+For instance:

+-   Create the `standard-user` role
+-   Add `standard-user`to the default roles
+-   Create sample users e.g. `user1` and assign passwords.

 ### Squonk Application
 Then deploy the Squonk application: